krahets/hello-algo/en/docs/chapter_dynamic_programming/unbounded_knapsack_problem.md

 **Second step: Identify the optimal substructure and derive the state transition equation**

-This problem differs from the complete knapsack problem in two aspects of the state transition equation.
+This problem differs from the unbounded knapsack problem in two aspects of the state transition equation.

 - This problem seeks the minimum, so the operator $\max()$ needs to be changed to $\min()$.
 - The optimization is focused on the number of coins, so simply add $+1$ when a coin is chosen.